PF

 Instructions

-3. 3While the pork is cooking, peel and shred the carrot using a large holed cheese grater or mandolin.
-Slice the red onion into very thin strips.
-Pull the cilantro leaves from the stems.
+5. 5While the pork cools, shred the carrots using a large-holed cheese grater or mandolin, slice the onion into very thin strips, and pull the cilantro leaves from the stems; set all aside.

 Nutrition — Per Serving